kimjoar/writings/understanding-backbone.md

  });
 ```

 Now, this is easy to test!
+With this change we can use a
+[jQuery trick](http://api.jquery.com/jQuery/#jQuery2) to test our views.
+Instead of initiating our views by passing in for example
+`$('#new-status')`, we can pass in the necessary HTML wrapped in jQuery,
+e.g. `$('<div><form>…</form></div>')`. jQuery will then create the
+needed DOM elements on the fly.
+This ensures blazingly fast tests — on
+my current project our nearly 200 tests run in less than one second.

+Our next step is introducing a helper to clean up our views a little
-Instead of writing `this.el.find` we can create a simple helper so we
+bit.
+Instead of writing `this.el.find` we can create a simple helper so
-can write `this.$` instead.
-With this little change it feels like we are
+we can write `this.$` instead.
+With this little change it feels like we
-saying, I want to use jQuery to look for something locally on this view
+are saying, I want to use jQuery to look for something locally on this
-instead of globally in the entire HTML.
+view instead of globally in the entire HTML.
 And it's so easy to add:

 ```diff
  var events = _.clone(Backbone.Events);